Land severances (consents)

-- any person or public body may appeal a consent-granting authority’s decision and any condition within 20 days of the notice of decision
+- key participants (for example, applicants, the Province, public bodies, including First Nations, and utility providers) may appeal a consent-granting authority’s decision and any condition within 20 days of the notice of decision

 - the applicant may appeal if no decision is made by the consent-granting authority within 90 days from the date of receipt of the application containing the prescribed information

-- any person or public body may appeal any changed conditions imposed by the consent-granting authority within 20 days after the notice of changed conditions has been given
+- key participants (for example, applicants, the Province, public bodies, including First Nations, and utility providers)may appeal any changed conditions imposed by the consent-granting authority within 20 days after the notice of changed conditions has been given

 Appeals must be filed with the consent-granting authority, accompanied by reasons for the appeal and the fee required by the OLT or local appeal body.